Loss Functions for Measuring the Accuracy of Nonnegative Cross-Sectional Predictions: Introduction

 The use of loss functions to measure the accuracy of cross-sectional predictions is hardly a new idea.
 Two commonly used measures, the mean absolute percentage error (MAPE) and mean absolute error use the absolute percentage error and absolute error as loss functions, respectively.
 Armstrong (1985, ch.
 15) discusses various accuracy measures and the “cost” (i.e., loss) functions underlying them.
 None of these measures has an axiomatic basis.
 Stanford Research Institute (1974) and Spencer (1980) used utility criteria to create the first axiomatically-based cross-sectional loss functions in the context of allocating general revenue sharing funds.
 NRC (1980, p.
 87) developed similar loss functions to ours by generalizing from special cases.
 Spencer (1985) developed loss function representations of four rules that have been used to apportion the U.S. House of Representatives, one of which is the Method of Major Fractions, also known as the Webster-Saint Lagüe Rule.
 Loss functions have been used by the U.S. Census Bureau to compare unadjusted and adjusted census counts to artificial target populations, beginning with the 1990 census.
 Mulry and Spencer (1993) is an example of this.

-Section 2 axiomatically constructs the simple loss function that we will use.
-It further specifies assumptions and develops the simplest loss function that satisfies those assumptions also has the property that the loss associated with a given absolute relative error\footnote{Equivalently, one can also refer to the absolute percentage error (APE), but this will complicate the arguments made later on.
+Section 2 axiomatically constructs the simple loss function that we use.
+It further specifies assumptions and develops one of the simplest loss functions that satisfy those assumptions and has the property that the loss associated with a given absolute relative error\footnote{Equivalently, one can also refer to the absolute percentage error (APE), but this will complicate the arguments made later on.
 APE will appear, however, in the example in Section 6.} increases in the actual value.
 Section \ref{LFest} discusses estimation of this loss function, along with specification tests.
-Section \ref{wsl} argues for the use of the Webster-Saint Lagüe Rule when predictions can be viewed as apportionments.
-Given a set of predicted and actual values, the total loss function is the sum of the loss functions for the individual observations.
 Different sets of predictions may have systematic, offsetting biases.
 The decision-maker may wish to form weighted averages of these predictions to produce a set of new predictions.
 Subection \ref{optimal} provides a method to search for the optimal weightings which minimize the total loss function.
+Section \ref{wsl} argues for the use of the Webster-Saint Lagüe Rule when predictions can be viewed as apportionments.
+Given a set of predicted and actual values, the total loss function is the sum of the loss functions for the individual observations.
 Section \ref{example} provides an example of the use of loss functions, comparing the Webster-Saint Lagüe Rule to the commonly used mean absolute percentage error (MAPE).

 Section \ref{compare} compares the metrics developed in this paper to existing metrics in the literature.
 Section \ref{bias} constructs a family of bias measures based on the loss functions.
 Section \ref{conclude} concludes this paper.